Expressions Jewelers | Blog

 Rough diamonds can take many forms.
 The most common and preferred shape of a rough diamond is an octahedron, which looks like two pyramids connected at the base.
 The shape’s geometric structure makes it easy to set in jewelry and offers a dimensional design element.

 Polki diamonds are one of the oldest forms of cut diamonds.
 This cutting style originates from India, long before the Western word began cutting round faceted shapes.
-These diamonds are cut from the original rough and are most desirable when transparent or translucent to allow light into the store.
+These diamonds are cut from the original rough and are most desirable when transparent or translucent to allow light into the stone.
 They are often set in a bezel style to protect the thin edges.

 Rose cut diamonds are a more refined way to capitalize on this trend.
 Named for the flower which they are said to resemble, rose cuts feature a flat base and a faceted dome-shaped top providing exceptional brilliance.
 This antique cutting style first appeared in the early 16th and was popular until the 19th century.
 Today rose cuts are featured in all styles of diamond jewelry in unique shapes and varying sizes.